Jeffrey Lewis (academic): North Korea

 Lewis has extensively written and spoken, including for media reports, on the weapons tests, development program, and missile programs of North Korea, a country covered by the East Asia Nonproliferation Program.

 Lewis has written specifically about North Korea's nuclear materials production; weapons design choices (including nuclear weapon size/miniaturization and use of fissile uranium or plutonium in warheads); missiles and the North Korean space program; North Korea's missile press coverage, propaganda, and misinformation.
 He makes frequent use of open source intelligence from satellite and press/propaganda images and stories.

 On April 27, 2017, Lewis dismissed the notion, promoted by Peter Vincent Pry and others, that North Korea could seriously harm the United States with an EMP weapon.

 China

 One of the countries covered by the East Asia Nonproliferation Program, China has been a focus for Lewis, including his two books and monograph.
 His books Paper Tigers: China's Nuclear Posture (2014) and The Minimum Means of Reprisal: China's Search for Security in the Nuclear Age (2007) examine China's nuclear weapons and missiles policies.
 He wrote, podcasted, and was cited in mainstream press coverage in 2015 rebutting claims that China's adding MIRVs to its larger missiles was a dangerous escalation, arguing instead that it was a natural evolution for the Chinese older, larger missile force.
 He has also studied and written about China's nuclear program as it relates to other powers such as India.

 Lewis has also written on China's conventional weapons program, including antiship and conventional ballistic missile programs and their testing of a hypervelocity weapon system.

+In November 2024, Lewis was part of a team of open source researchers at the Middlebury Institute of International Studies at Monterey that identified the location of China's land-based prototype nuclear reactor for a large surface warship near Leshan, Sichuan province, concluding that it was for a nuclear-powered aircraft carrier.